 Every Christian since Pentecost will be instantly changed and receive immortal or heavenly bodies.

 Then we will wait in heaven until Jesus’ second coming.
-When He comes to earth (second coming of Christ) for the battle of Armageddon at the end of the tribulation period every Christian and Old Testament saint will join Him (Rev. 19:11-16) and we will reign with Him in an earthly kingdom for 1,000 years (Rev. 20:4).
-Old Testament saints will receive their resurrection bodies at the start of the 1,000 years earthly kingdom (Rev. 20:4).
-After the 1,000 years a rebellion will occur and everyone involved will be swiftly defeated and the universe will be destroyed (2 Pet.
-3:10-13; Rev. 20:11).
+When He comes to earth (second coming of Christ) for the battle of Armageddon at the end of the tribulation period every Christian and Old Testament saint will join Him (Revelation 19:11-16) and we will reign with Him in an earthly kingdom for 1,000 years (Revelation 20:4).
+Old Testament saints will receive their resurrection bodies at the start of the 1,000 years earthly kingdom (Revelation 20:4).
+After the 1,000 years a rebellion will occur and everyone involved will be swiftly defeated and the universe will be destroyed (2 Peter 3:10-13; Revelation 20:11).

 Paradise is the New Heaven and New Earth.
 That is where every saint will live for forever.
 Wow, what a great place in which to live.

 In summary, we are told that the bodies of Christians will be buried in Hades or the grave and our bodiless spirits will go to heaven.
 We will wait until the rapture occurs at which time we receive our immortal bodies and continue living in heaven.
-When Jesus returns from heaven at the battle of Armageddon, the saints of all the ages will come with Him.
-The Old Testament saints will then receive their immortal bodies and we will reign with Jesus for 1,000 years and then we enter the New Heaven and New Earth, which will last forever.
+At the second coming of Christ, He will descend from heaven to the battle of Armageddon with all of the saints of all the ages.
+It will be a victory celebration.
+Then the Old Testament saints will receive their immortal bodies and we will reign with Jesus for 1,000 years.
+After Christ’s millennial reign, a brief battle will occur in which Satan and the world forces are defeated.
+Then God the Father will destroy the universe and everyone who has rejected Jesus Christ will be judged at the great White Throne Judgment.
+Then we will enter the New Heaven and New Earth, which will last forever.